navcoin/navcoin-org/content/community-fund/index.en.md

 {{< item_container_section
     titleText="The Worlds Most Advanced Community&nbsp;Fund"
     subtitleText="Projects are funded and approved by the decentralized network with no central authority.
-This ensures NavCoin’s direction remains firmly in the best interest of the entire network.
+This ensures Navcoin’s direction remains firmly in the best interest of the entire network.
 This fund pays you to take your idea, nurture it, and build a team to bring it to&nbsp;life."
     >}}
     {{< feature
         titleText="Dual-vote consensus"